 The Bodhisatta was once a king’s chaplain.
-He was an expert at magic and one day he went deep into the forest, where no person could hear him talking, to practice reciting the very powerful Subduing the World Spell.
-But a jackal lying in a hole near the Bodhisatta heard the spell and memorized it.
+He was an expert at magic, and one day he went deep into the forest, where no person would hear him talking, to practice reciting the very powerful Subduing the World Spell.
+But a jackal lying in a hole near the Bodhisatta heard him and memorized the spell.
 As the Bodhisatta got up to leave, the jackal jumped up and yelled out, “I have learned the spell better than you!” and ran off.
 The Bodhisatta, knowing this could lead to trouble, chased after the jackal, but to no avail.

-The jackal found a she-jackal he liked and then performed the spell.
-Suddenly this female was his consort and thousands of other four-footed animals—jackals, elephants, horses, lions, tigers, wild boars, deer, rabbits, and more—came to serve him.
+The jackal found a she-jackal he liked and performed the spell on her.
+Suddenly, this female was his consort, and thousands of other four-footed animals—jackals, elephants, horses, lions, tigers, wild boars, deer, rabbits, and more—came to serve him.
 The new king of the forest rode around standing on the back of a lion that stood on the backs of two elephants.
 The jackal became so arrogant he decided to become the ruler of people too.
-He marched his four-footed army to the city and surrounded it many kilometers deep, then sent a message to the king: surrender or fight.
+He marched his four-footed army to the kingdom’s capital and surrounded it many kilometers deep, then he sent a message to the king: surrender or fight.